confluentinc/ksql/docs-md/tutorials/examples.md

 -------------------------------

-Now that you have the `pageviews` stream and `users` table, take a look at some example queries that you can write in KSQL.
-The focus is on two types of KSQL statements: CREATE STREAM AS SELECT (CSAS) and CREATE TABLE AS SELECT (CTAS).
-For these statements, KSQL persists the results of the query in a new stream or table, which is backed by a Kafka topic.
+Now that you have the `pageviews` stream and `users` table, take a look at some example queries that you can write in ksqlDB.
+The focus is on two types of ksqlDB statements: CREATE STREAM AS SELECT (CSAS) and CREATE TABLE AS SELECT (CTAS).
+For these statements, ksqlDB persists the results of the query in a new stream or table, which is backed by a
+{{ site.aktm }} topic.

 ### Transforming

 For this example, imagine you want to create a new stream by transforming `pageviews` in the following way:

--   The `viewtime` column value is used as the Kafka message timestamp in the new stream's underlying Kafka topic.
+-   The `viewtime` column value is used as the {{ site.aktm }} message timestamp in the new stream's underlying {{ site.aktm }} topic.
--   The new stream's Kafka topic has 5 partitions.
+-   The new stream's {{ site.aktm }} topic has 5 partitions.
 -   The data in the new stream is in JSON format.
 -   Add a new column that shows the message timestamp in human-readable string format.